MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/deploy/install.md

 ### [Desktop Experience](#tab/desktop-experience)

-To install Windows Admin Center on your Windows Server 2022 and earlier versions running Desktop Experience installation:
+To install Windows Admin Center on your machine running the Windows Server Desktop Experience, follow these steps:

 1. Sign in to the machine you want to install Windows Admin Center on.